davi-sinapse/github-branch-merge-strategy/README.md

 Now you must configure you local github, there's two of doing so:

-1 - Configure each repository: In this case you have to go to the root folder of each repository and run the following code ´´´ git config core.hooksPath .git-hooks
+1 - Configure each repository: In this case you have to go to the root folder of each repository and run the following code

+´´´bash
-´´´
+git config core.hooksPath github-branch-merge-strategy ´´´

+2 - You can configure it globally add the flag --global and the configuration you reflect in every repository

+´´´bash
+git --global config core.hooksPath github-branch-merge-strategy ´´´